Notes: An Act of Parliament passed in 1836 authorised the building

 The goods station has now been partially demolished to make way

-for the East London Line extension which will incorporate a new
+for the East London Line extension (now London Overground) which now incorporate a new

 Ticket from Michael Stewart